 6) Public Comment Input

-Do you believe the set of WS1 proposals in this interim report, if implemented or committed to, would provide sufficient enhancements to ICANN's accountability to proceed with the IANA Stewardship transition?
+Do you believe the set of Work Stream 1 proposals in this interim report, if implemented or committed to, would provide sufficient enhancements to ICANN's accountability to proceed with the IANA Stewardship transition?
 If not, please clarify what amendments would be needed to the set of recommendation.

-Do you have any general feedback or suggestion on the interim work stream 1 proposals?
+Do you have any general feedback or suggestion on the interim Work Stream 1 proposals?

 Insert deadline + practical suggestions here.

+Revised Mission, Commitments & Core Values

+Do you agree that these recommended changes to ICANN’s Mission, Commitments and Core Values would enhance ICANN's accountability?

+Do you agree with the list of requirements for this recommendation?
+If not, please detail how you would amend these requirements.

+Fundamental Bylaws

+Do you agree that the introduction of Fundamental Bylaws would enhance ICANN's accountability?

+Do you agree with the list of requirements for this recommendation, including the list of which Bylaws should become Fundamental Bylaws?
+If not, please detail how you would recommend amending these requirements.

+Independent Review Panel Enhancement

+Do you agree that the proposed improvements to the IRP would enhance ICANN's accountability?
+Do you agree with the list of requirements for this recommendation?
+If not, please detail how you would recommend to amend these requirements.